-WIA Supplement not Supplant FAQ'sFrequently asked questions and answers regarding the Supplement not Supplant provision of the Workforce Investment Act (WIA), Title II: Adult Education and Family Literacy Act.
+WIOA Supplement not Supplant FAQ'sFrequently asked questions and answers regarding the Supplement not Supplant provision of the Workforce Innovation and Opportunity Act (WIOA), Title II: Adult Education and Family Literacy Act.

 - Question: What is the definition of supplement not supplant?

-Answer: Workforce Investment Act (WIA), Title II: Adult Education and Family Literacy Act (AEFLA) states that the AEFLA funds must supplement and not supplant other state or local public funds expended for adult education and literacy activities.
-(AEFLA Section 241[a])
+Answer: The administrative provision states that funds made available for adult education and literacy activities under the Workforce Innovation and Act (WIOA), Title II: Adult Education and Family Literacy Act (AEFLA) grant shall supplement (support) and not supplant (take the place of) other State or local public funds expended for adult education and literacy activities.
+(29 USC 3331(a))

-- Question: What is the purpose of the supplement not supplant provision under the AEFLA?
+- Question: What is the purpose of the supplement not supplant provision?

-Answer: The purpose of the AEFLA supplement not supplant provision is to ensure that state and local funds for the AEFLA programs are not replaced by AEFLA funds.
-An AEFLA provider must use AEFLA funds only to supplement state and local funds available from non-federal sources for the education of students participating in AEFLA programs.
+Answer: The purpose of the supplement not supplant provision is to ensure that state and other non-federal funds for supporting the AEFLA programs are not replaced by AEFLA funds.
+An AEFLA provider must use AEFLA funds only to supplement state and other non-federal funds available from non-federal sources for the education of students participating in AEFLA programs.

 - Question: What situations would suggest supplanting has taken place within my AEFLA program?

-Answer: A supplanting violation is presumed when an AEFLA provider uses AEFLA funds to provide services that are required to be made available under state or local laws.
-The Office of Management and Budget (OMB) Circular A-133 Compliance Supplement presumes supplanting in the following situations: AEFLA funds used to provide services that the AEFLA provider is required to make available under other state or local laws AEFLA funds used to provide services that the AEFLA provided with state or local funds in the prior year.
+Answer: A supplanting violation is presumed when an AEFLA provider uses AEFLA funds to provide services that are required to be made available under state mandate or local board policies.
+The Office of Management and Budget (OMB) Circular A-133 Compliance Supplement presumes supplanting in the following situations: AEFLA funds used to provide services that the AEFLA provider is required to make available under other state mandate or local board policy, or AEFLA funds used to provide services that were provided with fiscal support from state or local public funds in the prior year.

 - Question: How can an AEFLA provider determine if a supplanting violation has occurred?